Celebrating National PT Month: October 1–31

 We are thrilled to celebrate the outstanding accomplishments of our members who have recently been recognized for their exceptional contributions to the field of physical therapy:

-• Class of 2024 Board-Certified Women's Health Clinical Specialists who have demonstrated a deep understanding of foundational, behavioral, and clinical sciences, as well as exceptional skills in client and practice management.
-In 2024, 91 therapists earned their certification!
+• Class of 2025 Board-Certified Women's Health Clinical Specialists who have demonstrated a deep understanding of foundational, behavioral, and clinical sciences, as well as exceptional skills in client and practice management.
+Congratulations to the 90 newly Board-Certified Women's Health Clinical Specialists (Class of 2025)!

 We are incredibly proud of these remarkable members and their dedication to advancing the field of physical therapy.
 Congratulations on these well-deserved honors!